Muhammad-Shoaib37/Muhammad-Shoaib37/README.md

 About Me 💻 📊
 I am a Data Analyst with experience using Python, Power BI, and SQL for data extraction, wrangling, cleaning, transformation, modeling, analysis, and visualization.

-Hands on experience of Microsoft Excel,  Power BI (Power Query and DAX), tableau (MDX) and tableau pre for data reporting and dashboard development.
+Hands on experience of Microsoft Excel,  Power BI (Power Query and DAX), tableau (VisQL) and tableau pre for data reporting and dashboard development.

 I specifically use Power BI for building reports and dashboards that communicates insights in a more structured way.
 You can check out some of my Power BI projects